AC ChievoVerona

 The progress of Chievo in the Italian football league structure since the first season of a unified Serie A (1929/30).
 Only seasons in the top four tiers appear in the graph.

 Associazione Calcio ChievoVerona, commonly referred to as ChievoVerona or simply Chievo (/it/, /it/), is an Italian football club named after and representing Chievo, a suburb of 4,500 inhabitants in Verona, Veneto.
-It is owned since 2024 by the team's former captain Sergio Pellissier, representing a group of almost 800 stakeholders created through a crowdfunding program - the first case in Italian football.
+The club has been under the ownership of the team's former captain Sergio Pellissier since 2024, representing a group of almost 800 stakeholders created through a crowdfunding program, a first of its kind in Italian football.
 The team plays in the Serie D, the fourth level of Italian football.

 The club was founded in 1929 and refounded two times during its history in 1948 and 2024.
 It is the only football team coming from the lowest level of Italian football succeeding in climbing the whole amateur and professional pyramid until reaching Serie A for the first time in 2001–02 and European competitions the year after.
 It currently plays at the Stadio Aldo Olivieri.

 During its years as a professional club, Chievo shared the 38,402-seat Stadio Marcantonio Bentegodi stadium with its cross-town rivals Hellas Verona.